laxmikalyan91/codingchallenge/README.md

 Building and Running the Walmart Ticket Service Application
 ---
-There are two ways you can run this project its from command line or run from an IDE and test through Postman.
-I will guide you both the ways.Please follow the below steps.
 1. Clone the project and change directory to codingchallenge
 ```
 git clone https://github.com/laxmikalyan91/codingchallenge.git
 cd codingchallenge
 ```
-2. Make sure homebrew is installed first if not please use the below command in the terminal.
+2. I am using Mac here.Make sure homebrew is installed first if not please use the below command in the terminal.
 HomeBrew helps in install the stuff we need that apple didn’t provide.
 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-3. Make Sure Maven is Installed in your Machine.
-I am using Mac here.
-If not installed please use the command below to install
+3. If Homebrew is already installed ignore step 2.Make Sure Maven is Installed in your Machine.If not installed please use the command below to install
 ```
 brew install maven
 ```
 4. Build the Project before you run use the below commands to do so.
-* To run the build with tests.
+* To run the build with tests use 1st command
-* To run the build skipping tests
+* To run the build skipping tests use 2nd command.
 ```
 mvn clean install
 mvn clean install -DskipTests
 ```
-##### If you encounter any build failures for 3rd party maven Dependencies and plugins please follow the below steps explained in detail with commands.
+##### If you encounter any build failures for 3rd party maven Dependencies and plugin missing please follow the below steps explained in detail with commands.

 ### Download and Install 3rd party maven Dependencies and plugins:
 ---